-The Fertiliser, 2 t/ha and 8 t/ha Compost treatments have been the best and most consistent performing, producing >0.55 and >2.45 t/ha DM in September and November respectively.
+The Fertiliser, 2 t/ha and 8 t/ha Compost treatments were the best and most consistent performing, producing >0.55 t/ha DM in September and >2.45 t/ha in November.

 These higher yielding treatments had lower dry matter digestibility than the 1 and 4 t/ha Compost rates, but crude protein was considerably higher in the 8 t/ha treatment (data not replicated).